EMF shielding is a broad term with diverse meanings,

 served by an alternative approach, such as field cancellation (active EMF shielding),

 or correction of net current problems in electrical wiring systems.

-This page will describe some different types of field, and the EMF mitigation techniques used to control it.
+This page will describe some different types of field, and the EMF mitigation techniques used for control.

 It will also explain circumstances where shielding is ineffective, and discuss alternative approaches.